neelsmith/JustUnifyTheDocs.jl/docs/src/links.md

 ## Example of links passed through unchanged

-The `test/data/internallink` has a single file with examples of a link and image reference.
+The `test/data/internallink` directory has a single file with examples of a link and image reference.

 ```@example links
-externallink = joinpath(repositoryroot, "test", "data", "externallink")
+externallink = joinpath("test", "data", "externallink")
 srcfile = joinpath(externallink, "f1.md")
 read(srcfile) |> String |> print
 ```